-Chocolate is a good source of magnesium but so are nuts which are less commonly cited as a craved food.
-So your choccie desire may be more to do with the feel good factor it delivers and its sweet taste.
+Chocolate is a good source of magnesium, but so are nuts, which are less commonly cited as a craved food.
+Your choccie desire may be more to do with the feel-good factor it delivers and its sweet taste.

 Fat, sugar, protein

-With no widely accepted explanation for food cravings during pregnancy the best advice has to be that as long as your cravings do not threaten your health and that of your unborn baby, and you continue to eat a balanced diet then go ahead and indulge occasionally.
-However, if your cravings persist, they prevent you from getting the essential nutrients you need, they’re high in fat, sugar or salt or they put you at risk of food poisoning speak with your GP.
+With no widely accepted explanation for food cravings during pregnancy, the best advice has to be that as long as your cravings do not threaten your health or that of your unborn baby and you continue to eat a balanced diet, then go ahead and indulge occasionally.
+However, if your cravings persist, they could prevent you from getting the essential nutrients you need – and if they’re high in fat, sugar or salt (or they put you at risk of food poisoning), speak to your GP.

-It’s worth remembering that salty foods not only impact your blood pressure but can cause bloating and make your ankles swell and eating too much sugar can put an additional load on organs like the pancreas.
-Likewise if your cravings are just plain weird – soap, sand and coal are not unheard of - and they are stopping you from achieving the right balance in your diet, seek medical advice.
+It’s worth remembering that salty foods not only impact your blood pressure, but can cause bloating and swelling.
+Eating too much sugar can put additional strain on organs, such as the pancreas.
+Likewise, if your cravings are just plain weird – soap, sand or even coal, for example – and they are stopping you from achieving the right balance in your diet, seek medical advice.

 Finally, a word for those planning a pregnancy – one thing we do know is that how you nourish yourself prior to conception is as important as your diet during pregnancy, so start early and eat a well-balanced diet now to help you enjoy a happy, healthy pregnancy in the future.